morrowind-modding/tes3cs-manual/content/actors/animation/animation-sound.md

   - Animation Sound
 description: Sound ID’s are tagged individually in all animation files.
 ---
-Sound ID’s are tagged individually in all animation files.
+Sound ID’s are tagged individually in all [[actors/animation/index|animation]] files.

-These get tagged in every creature in the Sound menu, and have generic lookups for Characters.
+These get tagged in every [[creature]] in the Sound menu, and have generic lookups for Characters.

 > [!NOTE|clean no-t n-th]
 > | SoundGen | Description |